 Having a scooter or bicycle can increase your mobility in Shanghai, and it’s 100% okay to ride them on the sidewalk.
 You can ride in the opposite direction, too.
 Doing so will save you lots of time.
 If pedestrians are in the way?
 Just honk or run them over.

-Unless you are planning for your own funeral, don’t expect Shanghai drivers would let you cross the streets first despite the fact that it’s your turn to cross the street.
+Unless you are planning your own funeral, don’t expect Shanghai drivers would let you cross the streets first despite the fact that it’s your turn to cross the street.
 Shanghai “car” drivers don’t run red lights in general, but scooter riders or cyclists do it all the time.
 In addition, every city has different rules when it comes to making a turn at a red light.
 Apparently, in Shanghai, it’s okay to make a right turn at a red light, so crossing the streets here could be a risky task.